Skip to main content

 parameters: Optional[Dict[str, Any]] = None,

-This function supports executing UDFs in different environments (realtime, batch, local), with different types of inputs (tile coordinates, geographical bounding boxes, etc.), and allows for both synchronous and asynchronous execution.
+This function supports executing UDFs in different environments (local or remote), with different types of inputs (tile coordinates, geographical bounding boxes, etc.), and allows for both synchronous and asynchronous execution.
 It dynamically determines the execution path based on the provided parameters.

 Arguments:

-• job_step - A UdfJobStepConfig object for detailed execution configuration.
+• A UdfJobStepConfig object for detailed execution configuration.

-• sync - If True, execute the UDF synchronously.
+• sync bool - If True, execute the UDF synchronously.
 If False, execute asynchronously.

 • **kw_parameters - Additional parameters to pass to the UDF.